opensrc0/fe-theme/README.md

 };

 ```
-Also, You can automatically generate config files using command line [Check Commands](./.github/COMMAND.md)
+Yeah, We have created config files Mannually but You can also generate config files automatically using command line [Check Commands](./.github/COMMAND.md)

 #### 4. Passing configuration settings to the fe-theme library using ThemeProvider